Note: the most up-to-date examples are located in the finatra/examples project.

 Naming Convention

-The Finatra convention is to create a Scala object with a name ending in “Main” that extends your server class.
+The Finatra convention for defining a server is to create a Scala object with a name ending in “Main” that extends your server class.
 The server class can be used in testing as this allows your server to be instantiated multiple times in tests without worrying about static state persisting across test runs in the same JVM.

 object ExampleServerMain extends ExampleServer